 No, we are not the military, but there is a radiology residency chain of command!
 Lots of different entities in radiology residency are responsible for your day-to-day activities and training.
 It is more than your faculty and program directors.
-In fact, it is a whole hierarchy.
-And, it is was not until later on in my career that I really understood the roles that each of these entities played in managing a residency program.
+It is a whole hierarchy.
+And, it is was not until later on in my career that I understood the roles that each of these entities played in managing a residency program.
 But, it would have been nice to understand it all from the very beginning and know who to address for each radiology residency issue.
-To that end, in today’s post, I am going to define each of the different titles and positions in charge of your radiology residency training and describe the roles that they play.
+To that end, in today’s post, I am going to define each of the different titles and offices in charge of your radiology residency training and describe the parts that they play.
 For fun, each role I will associate with a military position!
-Let’s start at the bottom and work our way up…
+Let’s start at the bottom and work our way up.

 Radiology Resident (Private)

 A radiology resident is the “lowest” but the most integral part of the chain of command.
 It is his/her responsibility to be trained in the art and science of diagnostic radiology during the four years of residency.
 To become a member of this club, he/she needs to graduate from medical school and complete one year of clinical training.
 After that, he/she answers to all the other “higher” positions listed next!

 Typically selected by the residents and program directors, this person is the first rung in the ladder of the radiology residency command (also previously discussed in a prior post).
 When there is a fundamental residency level issue or problem, he/she rises to the occasion.
 The chief resident is often responsible for scheduling, board reviews, interclass conflict, drinks with peers, performance issues, and noon conferences.
 In addition, any residency program issue that does not need to go to the attending is under the purview of the chief resident.
 And, the chief resident is also responsible for communicating faculty-related issues to the residents.